react-cosmos/react-cosmos/README.md

 }
 ```

+Now you can deploy the `cosmos-export` directory to any static hosting service.

-> Note: You need a static server to load the export.
+> Use [http-server](https://github.com/indexzero/http-server) or any static file server to load the export locally.

 ### Headless testing